A lot or a little?

 Is it any good?

-Families can talk about what inspired this movie: the story of "Swan Lake," the ballet.
+Families can talk about what inspired The Swan Princess: the story of "Swan Lake," the ballet.
 It might be fun to read the ballet story together and see what the two tales have in common.

 Why did Odette refuse to marry Prince Derek when he first asked her?
 What was she hoping he would say?